crohrer/web2ebook/README.md

 # web2ebook
-convert content from a website into an ebook (ebup, mobi)
+Convert content from a website into an ebook (epub, mobi)